AndreBL/ip6neigh/README.md

 DNS Labels used by `ip6neigh` can be configured in `/etc/config/ip6neigh` file.

 The rule of thumb for configuring DNS labels is to clear the label for the scope of address that you consider as preferred for local connectivity, and give DNS labels for every other scope of address, providing unique names to *all* IPv6 addresses on the network.
+By default, ip6neigh will use simple names (with no label) for non-temporary ULA addresses if the router's LAN interface has an ULA prefix.
+If no ULA prefix is present, ip6neigh will consider non-temporary GUA addresses as preferred for local connectivity and will give names without labels for them.

 ## Tools